ericwoud/buildWubuntu/README.md

 # buildWubuntu

-Install a minimal Ubuntu on WRT3200ACM from scratch.
+Install a minimal Ubuntu on WRT1900ACS or WRT3200ACM from scratch.

-USE AT YOUR OWN RISC!!!
+USE AT YOUR OWN RISK!!!

 ## Getting Started

 You need:

-  - WRT3200ACM
+  - WRT1900ACS or WRT3200ACM
   - USB Stick

 ### Prerequisites